-Whilst Thatcher is long gone from Downing Street, the impact of her political stubbornness has been significant.
-One has only to type ‘Political U-turn’ into Google to gain insight into just how much power her words held at the time, and how much the media continues to enjoy ridiculing those who are guilty (as if it were a crime) of backtracking on their political decisions.
+Whilst Thatcher is long gone from Downing Street, the impact of her political stubbornness has been immense.
+One has only to type ‘Political U-turn’ into Google to gain insight into just how much power her words held at the time, and how much the media continues to ridicule those who are guilty (as if it were a crime) of backtracking out of their political decisions.

 Politicians sometimes make mistakes.
 And, like everyone, they sometimes change their minds.

 In a society which overvalues success and fears failure like the plague, it’s no wonder we’re so hard on those who demonstrate any kind of uncertainty about their actions or ideas.
 After all, the notion that we must never fail at anything, including any decisions that we make, is something that most of us internalise from an early age.
 It’s something that we’re first made aware of at school, where we’re expected to work hard for good grades if we are to achieve anything of value in life.
 And then at college and university, where we’re encouraged to compete with our peers for academic merit.
 It is then drilled in again when we reach the workplace, where we’re expected to keep moving up through the ranks and making more and more money as we go.